InnerSourceCommons/InnerSourceLearningPath/trusted-committer/05-lowering-the-barriers-to-entry.md

 important for any InnerSource community to have one or more contact persons that are available for answering such questions.
 It is the TCs responsibility to make sure there is a community member "on call".
-Most commonly, the TCs themselves will fullfill that role, since onboarding new community members is one of their jobs.
+Most commonly, the TCs themselves will fulfill that role, since onboarding new community members is one of their jobs.

 It is also important to help potential contributors